erikwatson/Bramble/README.md

 **WARNING:** This is not _yet_ a stable API.
-It is very likely to change between now and 1.0.0, so don't build anything _too_ ambitious with it yet.
+It is very likely to change between now and 1.0.0, so don't build anything ambitious with it yet.

 # Bramble